This page aims to provide you with information to help you prepare for your Day surgery procedure.

 The following instructions are strongly advised for 24 hours after your operation / procedure:

-• You MUST NOT operate any machinery
+• You SHOULD NOT operate any machinery

 In the unlikely event that the surgeon or anaesthetist does not feel you are fit to go home, an overnight admission will be arranged.
+Your surgeon will advise you whether time off work is required.

 A member of the Day Surgery Unit team will call you one to two days after surgery to see how you are getting on.
 You will also be given a number to call with any queries relating to your surgery.